 The greatest transferable skill is a life-long love of books.
 Textual interpreters are philologists; that Greek word means “lovers of the word.”
 Any English Department that does not produce lovers of the book has failed.
 Our students accrue the immense treasure of life-long companions of the best kind.
 To become absorbed in a great literary work is to join a community united by passion.
 It’s life changing; it’s ballast when times are bad, and a source of the deepest, renewable companionate pleasure when times are good.

-Please do not hesitate to be in touch with me, the Associate Director of Undergraduate Studies, Derek Miller, or with the Undergraduate Program Administrator, Lauren Bimmler, should you wish to discuss the concentration further.
+Please do not hesitate to be in touch with me, the Associate Director of Undergraduate Studies, Kelly Rich, or with the Undergraduate Program Administrator, Lauren Bimmler, should you wish to discuss the concentration further.

 All good wishes,